All-Hands-AI/OpenHands/docs/modules/usage/runtime.md

 OpenDevin uses a sophisticated approach to build and manage runtime images.
 This process ensures efficiency, consistency, and flexibility in creating and maintaining Docker images for both production and development environments.

-Checkout [relavant code](https://github.com/OpenDevin/OpenDevin/blob/main/opendevin/runtime/utils/runtime_build.py) if you are interested in more details.
+Check out [relavant code](https://github.com/OpenDevin/OpenDevin/blob/main/opendevin/runtime/utils/runtime_build.py) if you are interested in more details.

 ### Image Tagging System